ISA reference page

 This one tests the address calculation of these instructions.
 Basically it does:

-If the addresses are REALLY off and it’s accessing some address other than 0x0001 at PC = 4, you are probably zero-extending the 5-bit immediate instead of sign-extending it.
+If the addresses are REALLY off and it’s accessing some address other than 0x0001 at PC = 4, uhhhhhhhhhhhhhhhhhhhhhhh idk lol

 Control and Interconnect Intermission 4: jumps and the return address

 Look at the jump instructions in the ISA.
-There are 4, but they are kind of all related to each other j and jal both use target as the target; jr and jlr use REG[rs] as the target. j and jr simply jump; jal and jlr also link (put the return address in r7).
+There are 3, but they are kind of all related to each other j and jal both use imm as the target. j and jr simply jump, but jal also links (puts the return address in rd).

 Your control needs to output a couple things for these to work: